 Special Educational Needs & Disabilities

 Anton Jurgens Charitable Trust - grants up to £10,000 for organisations with an income less than £500,000 working to improve the lives of socially disadvantaged and disabled individuals of all ages.
 Applications can be submitted at any time.
+Decisions are usually made in May or November.

 Barbara Ward Children's Charity - grants to support charities and organisations helping children who are disadvantaged in some respect.
 Funded causes include educational projects, holidays, care and respite, health and wellbeing, sport, play and leisure.
 Grants may also be awarded to charities supporting adults with learning difficulties.
 Various amounts have been awarded over the years.
 Applications can be made at any time.